 The readline7 or greater package must be installed for gsh to work correctly.

 The shell will run with readline 5 library but it does not pass the signals to the shell program.
-This causes the about ctrl-c to fail and other control seq to fail as well.
+This causes the about ctrl-c to fail and other control sequences to fail as well.

 Current Working Directory